skip navigation

 M*A*S*H (Medical Applications of Science for Health) camp is an excellent summer enrichment program sponsored state-wide by UAMS and the Arkansas Farm Bureau that allows rising high school juniors and seniors to shadow health professionals and attend workshops that enhance their experience in the health care field.
 MASH students participate in dissections, casting, suturing, intubation and ventilation, CPR training, job-shadowing, a UAMS tour, and much, much more.

-This year's M*A*S*H application must be completed online here: 2023 M*A*S*H Application
+This year's Mini M*A*S*H application can be completed online here: 2025 M*A*S*H Application

 Application Requirements: